What is in this leaflet

 Do not take this medicine if you are pregnant.
 It may affect your developing baby if you take it during pregnancy.

 Do not breastfeed if you are taking this medicine.
 The active ingredient in Pradaxa passes into breast milk.

-Do not give this medicine to a child or adolescent.
-There is no experience with its use in children or adolescents under 18 years old.
+Do not give this medicine to a child or adolescent under 18 years old.